Ledley King: 2006–2012

 After injuring his knee in training before the start of the season, King did not start his season until mid-September.
 Then after breaking his metatarsal again, he did not feature for Spurs from Boxing Day until the UEFA Cup quarter-final clash with Sevilla in mid-April.
 Spurs played 59 games in all competitions that season, but King featured in less than half of them.
 Tottenham only managed 3 clean sheets against top flight opposition without King in the side.
 In a Premier League clash with reigning champions Chelsea at White Hart Lane, Spurs went on to win the game 2–1, meaning King had captained Tottenham to their first league win over Chelsea since 1990, and the first at White Hart Lane since 1987.

 King underwent surgery in the summer, meaning he would miss the start of the season.
 Manager Martin Jol had been sacked and replaced by Juande Ramos.
 But on Boxing Day 2007, King made a surprise return to the starting line-up against Fulham, playing 73 minutes before being replaced by Adel Taarabt.
-He appeared sporadically for the rest of the season, but captained Tottenham to a 2–1 victory over Chelsea in the 2008 League Cup final, the first major honour of his career.
+He appeared sporadically for the rest of the season, but captained Tottenham to a 2–1 victory over Chelsea in the 2008 League Cup final, the first and only major honour of his career.

 On 3 April 2008, it was announced that he would be rested for the remainder of the season, Spurs having been knocked out of the UEFA Cup, FA Cup and unable to qualify for the Champions League through the League.
 King had featured in just 10 games all season, with just four Premiership games under his belt.

 On 12 August 2008, King picked up the trophy for the cleanest team in the Premier league for the season.
 He received the award at the 'Get on with the Game' programme which was shown on Sky Sports News.

 It became clear at the start of the 2008–09 season that King's injury problems meant that he could not play in every game.
 Ramos picked him in all five of the cup games he managed the club for that season, but only two of the eight league games.
 With Spurs rooted to the bottom of the league, having picked up just 2 points from those 8 games, Ramos was sacked and replaced by Harry Redknapp, who chose to prioritise the league and only play King in those games.
 On 26 October 2008, King made his 200th league appearance for Tottenham Hotspur as they defeated Bolton Wanderers 2–0.
 He captained the club in the League Cup final yet again, this time against Manchester United, keeping a clean sheet after 120 minutes of play, but Tottenham lost on penalties.